godotengine/godot-docs/getting_started/workflow/best_practices/what_are_godot_classes.rst

 The scene is *always an extension of the script attached to its root node*.
 You can see all the nodes it contains as part of a single class.

-Most of the tips and techniques explained in this series will build on his.
+Most of the tips and techniques explained in this series will build on this.